flyingcircusio/fc-nixos/doc/src/upgrade.md

 - The sensu `swap` checks have been removed, as they are no longer relevant with systemd-oomd, which we introduced in fc-nixos 25.11

+- The default `k3s` package has been bumped to 1.33

 ## Known issues

 None.